atkins126/SFML-1/README.md

 - <a href="https://freepascal.org" target="_blank">FreePascal</a> 3.2.2 (Win64 target only)

-### Usage
+## How to use in Delphi/FreePascal
+- Unzip the archive to a desired location.
+- Add `installdir\sources`, folder to Delphi's library path so the SFML binding files can be found for any project or for a specific project add to its search path.
+- Add `installdir\bin`, folder to Windows path so that SFML.dll can be found for any project or place beside project executable.
 - Add `SFML` to your uses section to access all the aforementioned libraries.
-- You link to SFML dynamically by default and will look for the SFML DLL in your application path.
-You can also call `InitSFML`, before any other routine, with a the path to the DLL location.
+- You link to SFML dynamically by default and will look for the SFML.dll in your application path.
+You can also call `InitSFML`, before any other routines, with a path to the DLL location.
-- Define `SFML_STATIC` in `SFML.pas` to statically link to SFML and the DLL will not have to be included in your application distro.
-InitSFML will have no effect and you can leave it in your sources so that you can switch between static and dynamic linking during development.
+- Define `SFML_STATIC` in `SFML.pas` to statically link to SFML and the DLL will not have to be included in your application distro. `InitSFML` will have no effect and you can leave it in your sources so that you can switch between static and dynamic linking during development.
+- You must include **SFML.dll** in your project distribution when using dynamic linking.
+- See the examples in `installdir\examples` folder for more information on usage.
+Load `SFML Projects.groupproj` to load and run the examples in Delphi.
+For **FPC**, you can compile a project using **fp64.bat** and run it using **run.bat**.
+For example `fp64 window` then `run window` from the command-line.

+### Minimal Example

 ```Pascal
 uses